StevenD24/Vitest-TypeScript-Unit-Testing/README.md

 - **Mutli-threading:** Uses multi-thread to run the test using service workers via tinypool which uses the node.js thread pool.
 - **DX:** Out of the box support for es module, typescript, JSX.
 - **Jest Compatability:** Compatible with Jest which was created by Meta.
+Website:
 https://vitest.dev/

 ## Motivation for Jest
 - **Popular and Dependable:** A nice JS testing framework with a focus on simplicity.
 - **Isolated:** Tests are parallelized by running them in their own processes to maximize performance
 - **Zero config:** Jest aims to work out of the box, config-free on most JS projects.
 - **Great API:** Jest has the entire toolkit built in one place.
 Well documented and well maintained.
+Website:
 https://jestjs.io/